Generation gap (pattern)

 Generation gap is a software design pattern documented by John Vlissides that treats automatically generated code differently than code that was written by a developer.
 Modifications should not be made to generated code, as they would be overwritten if the code generation process was ever re-run, such as during recompilation.
 Vlissides proposed creating a subclass of the generated code which contains the desired modification.
 This might be considered an example of the template method pattern.

 Modern languages

 Modern byte-code language like Java were in their early stages when Vlissides developed his ideas.
-In a language like Java or C#, this pattern may be followed by generating an interface, which is a completely abstract class.
+In a language like C# or Java, this pattern may be followed by generating an interface, which is a completely abstract class.
 The developer would then hand-modify a concrete implementation of the generated interface.

+C# have support for partial classes which is a class whose definition may be split into multiple pieces, within a single source-code file or across multiple files.